Meiyi-Ye/Housing-Price-Prediction/README.md

-# UCLA-Stats101A-Final-Project
+# Housing Price Prediction
-In this project, I aimed to research the relationship between housing prices and housing features.
+For the Stats 101A final project, I aimed to research the relationship between housing prices and housing features.
 To explore their relationship, I chose a multiply linear model, and used various methods to find the regression model which best described the relationship between explanatory and response variables.
 Through the project, I justified why the regression model is appropriate for describing the relationship among the variables.